|It's time to share everything I know about|

 In general, food bloggers own an expensive digital camera, lighting equipment, and some type of photo editing software.
 They spend a lot of time developing their photography talent, learning at which point in the cooking process to photograph a recipe, and what's the best angle.

-They learn where to shine the light, so the food will look its best and mask what it will look like when the food hits your dinner table.
+They learn where to shine the light, so the food will look its best rather than display what the dish will look like when it hits your dinner table.

 There's cookbooks to write, recipes to curate or develop, giveaways, Instragram and Pinterest images to make and post.
 And, don't forget all those advertisers and sponsors that they gotta keep happy, so they don't have to pay for the ingredients they use in their recipes.